 For the topping:

-1 can coconut cream or milk, refrigerated overnight
+- one 13.5 oz can coconut cream refrigerated overnight

 - Preheat the oven to 350 F. In a large mixing bowl, combine the almond milk and vinegar and allow to sit for several minutes.
 Meanwhile, oil an 8-inch round pan and dust the surface lightly with cocoa powder.
 Add the applesauce, coffee, coconut oil and vanilla to the mixing bowl and whisk until frothy.
 Sift in all remaining ingredients and whisk until just combined.
 Pour the batter into the prepared cake pan and bake for 25-30 minutes, or until a toothpick inserted into the cake's center comes out clean.
 Allow the cake to cool completely before topping.